gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 close the other was.

 As he stood he whispered, "Answer at your window tonight."
 My window?
 What in the Pilots' names was he thinking?
 He couldn't come to my window!
-He could--- He might--- He was a rogue!
+He could— He might— He was a rogue!
 A prize fighter!
-If my aunt found out, she would--- Actually, I had no idea what she would do, but I was sure it would be horrible.
+If my aunt found out, she would— Actually, I had no idea what she would do, but I was sure it would be horrible.

 "Boy!"
 I jumped at the shout.
 It was his teacher.
 Kerrem had pointed him out to me the second time I came to the *umram*, not that I could have missed him.
 He bellowed and cursed from the moment one of his students stepped onto the floor.
 "Pick up your feet, lad!
 Yes, those feet, yours, they're not that heavy!
-Oh, for the love of---you're embarrassing me again!
+Oh, for the love of—you're embarrassing me again!
 Do you hear?
 You're embarrassing me!"
 People laughed at him as much as with him, but he didn't seem to care as long as his students won more than they lost.